-For a description of the ways in which T-Server supports multi-site configurations and for an explanation of the configuration possibilities for a multi-site operation, see the "Multi-Site Support Section" on page 218.
+For a description of the ways in which T-Server supports multi-site configurations and for an explanation of the configuration possibilities for a multi-site operation, see the "Multi-Site Support" chapter.

-Note: In a multi-site environment, you must configure the timeout, cast-type, and default-dn options with the same value for both the primary and backup T-Servers.
+Note: In a multi-site environment, you must configure the timeout, casttype, and default-dn options with the same value for both the primary and backup T-Servers.
 If you do not do this, the value specified for the backup T-Server overrides the value specified for the primary T-Server.